Nanostructure Magnetism Laboratory (Material functional analysis & evaluation)

 Education and Research Activities in the Laboratory

-Magnetic thin films and multilayer films with modulated structures on the nanoscale can produce various magnetic structures and magnetization processes because of the effects of the magnetic anisotropy in the individual magnetic layers, as well as direct or indirect exchange coupling between the magnetic layers.
+Magnetic thin films and multilayer films with modulated structures at nanoscale can produce various magnetic structures and magnetization processes because of the effects of magnetic anisotropy in the individual magnetic layers, as well as the direct or indirect exchange coupling between the magnetic layers.
 Thus, we elucidate element-specific magnetic structures and vector magnetization processes by resonant X-ray magnetic scattering techniques, and reveal the generation mechanism of magnetic functionalities.
 In spin electronics, which is recently attracting attention, “magnetism in nonmagnetic layers” or “magnetism of conduction electrons” is related to the appearance of functionalities.
 The resonant X-ray magnetic scattering allows us to study the magnetism in nonmagnetic layers without being affected by the magnetism in ferromagnetic layers.
-We take advantage of these characteristics to advance our research on magnetism of conduction electrons.
+We take advantage of these characteristics to advance our research on conduction electron magnetism.

-In our laboratory, based on the specialized knowledge and experimental technology on solid state physics, especially on magnetism, obtained from the above study, we, for educational purposes, cultivate human resources who have the ability to discover problems, search for solutions, discuss issues logically, give presentations on research results, and demonstrate their ability in companies, universities, and research institutions after graduation.
+In our laboratory, based on the specialized knowledge and experimental technology of solid state physics, especially of magnetism obtained from the above studies, we, for educational purposes, cultivate human resources with the ability to discover problems, explore solutions, discuss issues logically, give presentations on research results, and will demonstrate their ability in companies, universities, and research institutions after graduation.